aureat/postfix/README.md

-# postfix
+# Postfix

- A simple stack language
+A simple stack language implemented from scratch in python.

+## Usage
+Run the 'postfix' executable.
+The read-eval-print-loop for postfix will pop up.
+Start writing

+## Syntax